Student Counseling Services

 The Office of Counseling and Student Development can help.

-Our staff is comprised of professionally trained counselors who can assist you with a wide variety of concerns and, while the approaches may vary amongst the staff, we hold a common philosophy: it is our belief that the college experience is all about learning, both in the classroom and out of it.
-Our work focuses on helping students to gain the maximum benefit from their whole experience here at UC.
+Our staff is comprised of professionally trained counselors and a licensed psychologist.
+While the approaches may vary amongst our staff, we hold a common philosophy.
+It is our belief that college is about personal growth as well as academic learning.
+We aim to support students in their journey at UC, so that they can gain the maximum benefit from their whole experience here.

 - Anger management